Where can I buy contraception?

 Is contraception free?

 If prescribed on the NHS, your contraception will be free.
 You can get prescriptions through your GP or practice nurse, sexual health or contraception clinic, or sometimes from the hospital if you are under a gynaecology clinic.
+The government recently changed the laws in England, allowing your pharmacy to prescribe and dispense your contraceptive pill without seeing your GP.

 There is also the option to purchase your contraception privately, through a private clinic or pharmacy, in person or via an online service.
+Our partner pharmacy Chemist4U is one of the first digital pharmacies that offers the online delivery of contraception.

 It is also free to use our contraception recommendation service.
-The quiz aims to simplify the process of choosing a contraception method.
+The quiz aims to simplify the process of choosing a contraceptive method.
 It is based on your preferences, medical history and lifestyle.
 Our contraception comparison is also free, allowing you to compare every single method of contraception to find the method that’s best for you.
 Give them a go today!

 Where can I buy contraceptives?